 For standard and innovation patent applications or related documents, the Commissioner utilises the power under regulation 4.5 to publish redacted versions of documents.
 However, this regulation refers to ‘documents’ rather than ‘information’.
 Amendments to the Patents Act to give the Commissioner clear power not to publish certain information within a document will reduce uncertainty and ensure that sensitive information is not published.

 Legislative drafting 26-Mar-2018

 Legislative drafting 1-Sep-2018

 In Parliament 25-Jul-2019

-This item is included in the Intellectual Property Laws Amendment (Productivity Commission Response Part 2 and Other Measures) Bill 2019 which was introduced to the Australian Parliament on 25 July 2019.
+This item is included in the Intellectual Property Laws Amendment (Productivity Commission Response Part 2 and Other Measures) Act 2020 which commences on 27 February 2020.